 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) entered into force in 1975, and became the only treaty to ensure that international trade in plants and animals does not threaten their survival in the wild.
-Currently 176 countries (called Parties), including the United States, implement CITES.
+A State or country that has agreed to implement the Convention is called a Party to CITES.
+Currently there are 181 Parties including the United States.

 CITES in the United States

 Under the Endangered Species Act (ESA), the U.S. Fish & Wildlife Service has been designated to carry out the provisions of CITES through the Division of Management Authority and the Division of Scientific Authority.
 We work with numerous partners including federal and state agencies, industry groups, and conservation organizations.

 CITES requires each Party to regularly submit reports on how they are implementing the Convention.
 These biennial reports may contain information on legislative and regulatory changes, as well as law enforcement, permitting, communications, and administrative matters.
 The reporting process is a valuable assessment of our program, allowing us to identify successes as well as areas for improvement.

 U.S. CITES Biennial Report 2009-2010